ChachyDev/Kransformer/README.md

-# Transformers-DSL
+# Kransformer

-Transformers DSL is a simple project that allows for an easy start to using transformers with Forge with instruction building powered by Koffee.
+Kransformer is a simple project that allows for an easy start to using transformers with Forge with instruction building powered by Koffee.

 ### Example Transformer: